-V. CONCLUSIONS
+VI.
+CONCLUSIONS

-In this paper, we propose a clustering vector-based forwarding algorithm to improve the performance of the location-based routing protocol in underwater wireless sensor networks.
-In the proposed approach, the space area of the network is divided into clusters where one virtual sink is assigned to each cluster.
-Choosing the number of clusters depends on the value of the network surface area and the transmission range of the sensor node.
-The nodes inside each cluster are allowed to communicate with themselves following the concept of VBF protocol only to reach its virtual sink node, which sends the packets to the main sink node in the network.
-Due to node mobility, some nodes may move outside their cluster and enter another cluster.
-Therefore, we check the node position periodically as a maintenance step to allocate each node to its suitable cluster.

-Simulation results demonstrate that the proposed algorithm efficiently reduces energy consumption especially in dense networks, increases the packet delivery ratio especially in sparse networks, and decreases the average endto-end delay in both sparse and dense networks, in comparison with the four routing algorithms VBF, HH-VBF, VBVA, and ES-VBF.
-It is interesting to note that our multiple-cluster algorithm is a good generalization to the VBF protocol.
+In this paper, we propose a bounded side-based clustering vector-based forwarding algorithm to improve the performance of the location-based routing protocol in underwater wireless sensor networks.
+In the proposed algorithm, the whole network is divided into a predefined number of clusters and determining an internal bounded side with its own coordinates for each cluster.
+The main target of our proposed algorithm is to avoid the calculations taken for the nodes in which they never move away from its cluster.
+These nodes' positions are near the cluster axis and far enough from the cluster boundaries.
+For this reason, we separate between the nodes that can move outside the clusters and the nodes that never move away.
+Simulation results demonstrate that the proposed algorithm reduces the energy consumption especially in dense networks, increases the packet delivery ratio especially in sparse networks, and decreases the average end-to-end delay in both sparse and dense networks.
+These advantages are emphasized when the algorithm is compared with five other powerful routing algorithms: VBF, Hop-by-Hop VBF (HH-VBF), Vector-Based Void Avoidance (VBVA), Energy-Saving VBF (ES-VBF), and the CVBF routing protocols.
+It is interesting to note that our multiplecluster algorithm is a good generalization to the VBF protocol.
 The VBF results from our algorithm by adopting the special case of single-cluster manipulation.

-ACKNOWLEDGMENT

-We would like to thank the (anonymous) reviewers for their helpful comments.